 Day 2: Viña del Mar & Valparaiso Excursion

-First, you'll arrive in Viña del Mar, an upscale coastal resort city teeming with shopping complexes, commercial high-rises, boutiques, and well-manicured gardens.
-The city's modern image is the result of many buildings being rebuilt after the numerous earthquakes that have hit the Chilean coast over the years.
-That said, you can still find some early 20th century landmarks, like the Germanic Wulff Castle and the Venetian-Gothic Vergara Palace, the former home of the founder of Viña del Mar.
-Indeed this city is the perfect place to enjoy a seaside lunch at one of the many upscale restaurants on the shore.
+Leave the capital today for an excursion to central Chile's Pacific coast.
+Start in Viña del Mar, an upscale coastal resort city teeming with shopping complexes, commercial high-rises, boutiques, and well-manicured gardens.
+The city's modern image is the result of rebuilding after the numerous earthquakes that have hit Chile over the years, but you'll still find some early 20th-century landmarks, like the Germanic Wulff Castle and the Venetian-Gothic Vergara Palace.
+It's also the perfect place to enjoy a seaside lunch at one of the many upscale restaurants on the shore.

-Day 3: Santiago to San Pedro de Atacama - Moon Valley Tour
+Day 3: Fly to San Pedro de Atacama, Moon Valley Tour

 Day 4: Atacama Desert: Lagoons & Salt Flats